finite-element/finite-element-course/doc/source/implementation.rst

 ------------------------------

 The implementation exercise is due at the end of term.
-That is, by 1700 on Wednesday 23 March.
-You must submit your work by emailing the lecturer the git commit code for the version of the code you would like marked.
-You can convenently find this code on the commits page for your repository on bitbucket.
+That is, by 1600 on Friday 24 March.
+You must submit your work uploading the git commit code on Blackboard.
+You can convenently find this code on the commits page for your repository on github.
 For the avoidance of doubt, the commit you submit must date from before the deadline!

 The marking scheme will be as follows: